vvscode/docs/docs/conversation/conversation-channel-support.md

 }
 ```

 - You should receive callbacks with information that message has been delivered and read.
-Channel is now configured
+The channel is now configured.

 #### Rich Message Support